-Instructions to the Apparently Successful Consultant(s).
+10.4 Instructions to the Apparently Successful Consultant(s).

-The Apparently Successful Consultant(s) will receive Intent to Award Letter from the Project Manager after award decisions are made by the City.
+The Apparently Successful Consultant(s) will receive an Intent to Award Letter from the Procurement Contact after award decisions are made by the City.
 The Letter will include instructions for final submittals due prior to execution of the contract.